podgorskiy/DeepLearningServerSetup/README.md

     sudo add-apt-repository universe
     sudo add-apt-repository multiverse
     sudo apt update

+## Build essentials
+Whether you need to build some native code or not, this might be helpfull to build python packages (e.g. dlib)

+    sudo apt install build-essential
+    sudo apt install cmake

 ## Installing python
 If Server installation is used, then you will need to install python: